 If I have to test a plugin or if I have to view other themes on this blog, I have to get online to see how it works.
 I don’t want to go online all the time to test something because I’m afraid I might risk my online blog if something went wrong.
 Since I already have EasyPHP installed, I thought that maybe I could also install WordPress locally for my test blog.
 I already have a local copy of my WP folder and database like what I told you in my Upgrading to WordPress 2.1.3 post.

 I googled on how to install WordPress locally, and I came across Geeks are Sexy‘s very nice and detailed tutorial on Installing WordPress Locally Under Windows XP.
 She’s using XAMPP lite for Windows while I’m using EasyPHP.
 Podz’ also has a very useful post on Moving your WordPress weblog inside your PC.
-Their posts were a big help for me to get started, so thanks to them! πŸ™‚
+Their posts were a big help for me to get started, so thanks to them! π

 So for those who also want to use EasyPHP, here’s my guide on Installing WordPress Locally Using EasyPHP.

-1. Download and install EasyPHP, if you haven’t done so. πŸ™‚ EasyPHP is a complete software package which includes Apache, MySQL and PHP.
+1. Download and install EasyPHP, if you haven’t done so. π EasyPHP is a complete software package which includes Apache, MySQL and PHP.
 Unless you change the install location, it will be installed in C:\Program Files\EasyPHP1-8.
 Mine is installed that way.
 EasyPHP1-8 have Apache 1.3.33, PHP 4.3.10, phpMyAdmin 2.6.1 and MySQL 4.1.9 versions.

-3. Create a new folder in C:\Program Files\EasyPHP1-8\www and name it wordpress.
-This will be your local WordPress folder.
+3. Create a new folder in C:\Program Files\EasyPHP1-8\www and name it wordpress

 2. Connect to your server and download the entire copy of your WP folder to your local WP folder.
 You may use any FTP you prefer, I’m using FileZilla.
 You want to have a local version of your blog, that’s why you have to download everything from your WP folder in your server.

 3. Download a copy of your WP database, either by using PhpMyAdmin in your Cpanel or WordPress Database Backup Plugin.
-Let’s assume that WP database is wordpress.sql.
+Let’s assume that WP database is wordpress.sql

 4. Open EasyPHP, and you will see an ‘e’ icon on the system tray.
 Right click that icon and select Administration.
 Now click Manage Database and you will be directed to phpMyAdmin page.

-5. Create new database and name it wordpress or any name you want.
-I’m using wordpress for this example.
-Select utf8_unicode_ci in the drop down box in the next field and press Create button.
+in the drop down box in the next field and press Create button.

-6. Open wp-config-sample.php using Notepad or your preferred text editor and replace the default values as stated in the instruction below:
+using Notepad or your preferred text editor and replace the default values as stated in the instruction below:

 // ** MySQL settings ** //

-define('DB_NAME', 'wordpress'); // The name of the database (in the example above our DB is also ‘wordpress’ so no need to change it. )
+// The name of the database (in the example above our DB is also ‘wordpress’ so no need to change it. )

-define('DB_USER', 'username'); // Your MySQL username (change the username to ‘root’)
+// Your MySQL username (change the username to ‘root’)

-define('DB_PASSWORD', ''); // …and password (leave it blank or empty for user ‘root’)
+// …and password (leave it blank or empty for user ‘root’)

-define('DB_HOST', 'localhost'); // 99% chance you won’t need to change this value
+// 99% chance you won’t need to change this value

-7. Save this file as wp-config.php.
-Your wp-config.php file must have all the correct details about your database or else you will not be able to access your blog locally.
+file must have all the correct details about your database or else you will not be able to access your blog locally.

 8. Import your local copy of your WP database by clicking the SQL tab in the phpMyAdmin page.
-Open the .sql file (wordpress.sql) in your text editor, select all, then copy and paste the content into Run SQL query/queries on database wordpress: and click Go.
+Open the .sql file (wordpress.sql

 Or for the simplest way, browse the location of your .sql file on your computer and upload it.